Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Perturbed Runge--Kutta methods for nonlinear problems

 In this section we compute optimal perturbations of some existing methods, using the algorithms described in the last section.

 We have computed optimal perturbations for several known explicit methods using the two algorithms described above.
 In all cases, the two algorithms gave the same values.
-It thus seems possible that Algorithm 2 also gives truly optimal results in general, but we do not have a proof.
-Properties of the methods studied are given in Table \ref{tbl:explicit-methods}.
-Several interesting facts are evident: \begin{itemize} \item For all optimal SSP methods (up to order four), perturbation cannot yield a larger coefficient.
-This is evident already from the bound \eqref{Rpert}.
-For all other methods, some improvement is achieved. \item Consistent with Theorem \ref{Pbound}, for every method considered, it is possible to achieve $\Rt>0$ by some perturbation. \item The simple bound \eqref{Rpert} predicts the optimal coefficient to within a factor of three in every case. \item The methods SSP75, SSP85, and SSP95 are optimal methods found in \cite{ruuth2004}, with property C. By considering methods without property C, we obtain slightly larger coefficients for perturbations of SSP75 and SSP95.
-On the other hand, relaxing the column assumption gives no benefit in the case of the SSP85 method. \item The values found have been truncated to three decimal places but are known to greater precistion.
+It thus seems possible that Algorithm \ref{alg:2} also gives truly optimal results in general, but we do not have a proof.
+Properties of the methods studied are given in Table \ref{tbl:explicit-methods1}.
+The values found have been truncated to three decimal places but are known to greater precision.

 For the 4-stage, order-four method of Kutta, the three-digit value of $\Rt(K)$ given in the table matches the value found by Shu and Osher.
-However, the exact (irrational) value is slightly larger and is given in the appendix. \end{itemize}
+However, the exact (irrational) value is slightly larger and is given in the Appendix.
+The methods SSP75, SSP85, and SSP95 are optimal methods found in \cite{ruuth2004}, with property C (see Remark \ref{propertyC}).
+By considering perturbed methods without property C, we obtain slightly larger coefficients for perturbations of SSP75 and SSP95.
+On the other hand, relaxing the column assumption gives no benefit in the case of the SSP85 method.